crusaderky/xarray_extras/doc/develop.rst

 Code Formatting
 ---------------

-xarray_extras uses several code linters (flake8, black, isort, pyupgrade, mypy), which are enforced by CI.
+xarray_extras uses several code linters (flake8, mypy), which are enforced by CI.
 Developers should run them locally before they submit a PR, through the single command